Subdomain Discovery

 How it works

-Source 1 — Certspotter certificate transparency logs
+Source 1 — Certspotter certificate transparency logs [CERT]

 Every TLS certificate issued for a domain must be logged in a public certificate transparency log.
 When an organisation issues a certificate for api.example.com or staging.example.com, that subdomain is permanently recorded in the CT logs regardless of whether the service is still running.